gpeddle/jobhunt-api/docs/step03-code/index.md

 1. In `TestJobApplicationService.cs`, create a shared *GetDatabaseContext()* method to eliminate boilerplate in test cases.
 2. Implement  **JobApplicationService** pass-thru methods and tests for data retrieval.

+## Add JobApplicationAnswer and validation Code

+Up until now, the have been no answers.
+Add a new Class **JobApplicationAnswer** and incorporate it into the **JobApplication** class.(*See revised analysis for notes*)

+The validation code is simple.
+The **JobApplicationService** receives a new records, and verifies the provided answers against the list of acceptable answers from the *QuestionService**.

+Incoming records have a blank Id, and any value in this field is ignored.
+There is no ability to update existing records, and a duplicate submission will be considered as an entirely new potential record.